STAT545-UBC/STAT545-UBC-original-website/hw04_write-function-split-apply-combine.md

 ### But I want to do more!

-Do your main data aggregation task with `plyr::ddply()` AND with `dplyr: group_by() + do()`.
+Do your main data aggregation task with `dplyr::group_by() + do()` AND `plyr::ddply()`.
 Reflect on the pros/cons of the two approaches.

-Explore some of the other functions in `plyr`, i.e. those that accept non-data.frame as input or output.
-One easy way to do this is to return an entire fitted model from your function.
-You will need to use `plyr::dlply()` to capture many fitted models in a list.
-Then you can use `plyr::l*ply()` functions to, e.g., extract residuals, coefficients, etc. When might this workflow come up in real life?
-Let's say it's expensive in compute time to fit hundreds or thousands of models.
-You only want to do this once.
-But you want full flexibility to play with different things you can extract from the models.
-This workflow is also better for guaranteeing that various quantities are indeed extracted from the same fits.
-If you wanted the estimated coefficients and the residuals, but you compute those separately and refit the model in each approach ... the two model fitting commands could easily diverge over time.
+Explore more functions in the `broom` package.

+Explore `plyr`'s capabilities to work with vectors, multi-dimensional arrays, and lists.
+Get outside the safe little world of data.frames.

+Take a look at [`purrr`](https://github.com/hadley/purrr) for functional programming more generally.
+Here's a [blog post](http://lionel-.github.io/2015/10/08/using-purrr-with-dplyr/) by one of the authors on combining `purrr` and `dplyr`.

 ### Report your process